FusionAuth/fusionauth-site/DocsDevREADME.md

 -- tutorial: a tutorial on how to do something
 -- announcement: a press release or release announcement -- feature: a post about a particular feature
+- All captions should be one or more complete sentences.

 ## Lists